Atlamillias/DearPyPixl/README.md

 <img src="https://github.com/Atlamillias/dearpypixl/blob/main/examples/images/config_ex1.png">

+Some methods such as `unique_parents` and `unique_children` offer information that is not directly accessable using DearPyGui -- many of which are classmethods.
+Others are instance methods that simply replace common functions called on items in DearPyGui like `move_up` (`move_item_up`) and `delete` (`delete_item`) methods.
+More information regarding each of these can be found within each method's docstring.

 Something to keep in mind is that all descendants of the `Item` object can accept the `tag` parameter in its constructor, much like every item in DearPyGui can.
 One of the key differences between DearPyPixl and DearPyGui is that the use of **aliases is not supported** -- the value of `tag` is always expected to be `int`.
-It is suggested that you do not pass your own tags as it is done automatically, and can be accessed after creation using via the `tag` attribute.
+It is suggested that you do not commonly pass your own tags as they are generated automatically, and can be accessed after creation using via the `tag` property.

 ## Application and Viewport